laravel/docs/helpers.md

 <a name="method-default-currency"></a>
 #### `Number::defaultCurrency()` {.collection-method}

-The `Number::defaultCurrency` method returns the default currency for your application:
+The `Number::defaultCurrency` method returns the default currency being used by the `Number` class:

     use Illuminate\Support\Number;